Why do so many businesses not have a decent Disaster Recovery plan?

 In the event of your business succumbing to total data loss, be it corrupted servers or loss of your working environment, how will your business continue to function?
 For many businesses who suffer an IT disaster, there is no way back.
 Makeshift operations might help you survive if you can restore order in a few days but if the problem carries on for weeks, customers and partners will quickly go elsewhere.

 In reality all good businesses need a Disaster Recovery plan.
-It is an essential part of your business continuity planning and for long-term survival.
+It is an essential part of your business continuity services and planning and for long-term survival.
 There are two ways you can look at it:

 - Create a DR plan for a specific application, or